UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Rules:**
   - **Activity Continuation:** Continue performing the same activity daily.
   - **Streak Maintenance:** Maintain your consecutive day count for the purpose of continuing the activity, but note that days in inertia are not counted towards reward calculations in future quests.
 - **Rewards:**
   - **CP Reward per Todo:** Remains constant during inertia, equal to the reward on the last day of the quest.
-    - **Immediate Rewards:** CP earned during inertia is gained immediately upon completion of each todo.
 - **Overlapping with New Quests:**
   - **No Overlaps Allowed:** Reported todo days of inertia cannot overlap with new quest days.
   - **Unreported Todos:** If you choose to start a new quest that would overlap with unreported inertia days, those unreported days are discarded.
 - **Breaking the Streak:**
   - **No Losses:** No CP losses upon ending inertia since the pledge was already returned.
   - **Consecutive Day Count Reset:** If you miss a day, the streak ends, and your consecutive day count is reset.

 ### **3.4 Streaks and Consecutive Days**